skipifzero/SkipIfZeroCommon/README.md

-# SkipIfZeroGraphics
+# SkipIfZero Graphics
-A collection of various graphics related utilites.
+SkipIfZero Graphics is a collection of variuous graphics related utilities and wrappers.